Boosting Active Defense Persistence: A Two-Stage Defense Framework Combining Interruption and Poisoning Against Deepfake: METHOD

-where $\tau$ is a predefined threshold and $\eta$ is the step size.
-This fusion strategy ultimately produces a single perturbation with dual defensive capabilities, the effectiveness of which is quantitatively validated in the following section.
+where $\eta$ is the step size and $\odot$ denotes element-wise multiplication.
+This fusion strategy ultimately produces a single perturbation with dual defensive capabilities.
+The complete workflow of our proposed framework is summarized in Algorithm \ref{alg:tsdf_formatted}.